 Nikkei Asian Review asked for my thoughts on how foreign organisations operating in China should prepare for the risks that come with the territory – some of which have been tackled previously on this blog.

-The journalist’s questions have been edited for clarity.
+And below is my full response to the journalist, whose questions have been edited for clarity.

 Do you think foreign companies are becoming more vulnerable to political mistakes in China with the popularity of social media and rising nationalist sentiment?